 How We Evaluated Real Estate Listing Sites (Zillow Alternatives)

 Many agents struggle to get exposure for listings outside of Zillow.
-However, listing properties on the right niche websites can increase interest and improve lead generation.
+However, listing properties on the right niche websites can increase interest and improve real estate lead generation.
 To help identify the best sites for this, we examined Zillow alternatives for features like listing information, agent profiles, and advertising options.
 We also considered ease of use, customer reviews, and customer support options.

 These are the criteria used to find the best real estate listing sites: